Pests & Disease

 Finally, remember to keep a garden journal about your pest control adventures.
 Documenting what you’ve done, will help you monitor results and can help you learn what works and what doesn’t – given your plants, your garden and your local climate.

 Spider Mites.
 Common throughout the United States, many species of spider mites attack roses.
 Found in colonies, mostly on the undersides of leaves, they feed by piercing leaf tissue and sucking out the juices.
 Signs of mite infestation include yellowed, dry looking leaves with white feeding marks (small dots).
 Sometimes you’ll notice silvery webbing on the leaves and stems.
 Mites are tiny (1/50 inch) so you probably won’t see them — just the damage that they are causing.
 In extreme cases, your rose bushes will lose their leaves.
-Use dormant oil or lime sulfur to eradicate the mites, but be careful to apply only during the roses’ dormant stage.
-During the growing season, spray insecticidal soap mixed with pyrethrin.
+Use neem oil or insecticidal soap to eradicate the mites.

 Rose Bud Borers.
 There are actually two types of borers.
 Rose curculios are about 1/4 inch in size, bright red with black beaks.
 Rose leaf beetles are much smaller — about 1/8 inch — and are shiny blue or green.
 They both damage roses the same way: by boring into the flower buds and preventing the buds from blooming.
 The least invasive way to get rid of borers is to pick them by hand, as well as by removing and destroying infected buds.
 To reduce their numbers and prevent them from spreading to other plants, spray insecticidal soap mixed with pyrethrin.